“I am calling you from Windows…”

 If you’re in the UK, contact Action Fraud and log a report.

-The Windows tech support scam is not the only one doing the rounds these days.
-You must also watch out for the ghost broking car insurance scam, which can have disastrous consequences if you fall for it.
+Windows telephone scams are not the only one doing the rounds these days.
+Watch out for the ghost broking car insurance scam, which can have disastrous consequences if you’re caught out.